JamesSuryaPutra/The-Learning-Agency-Lab-PII-Data-Detection/README.md

 Your work in creating reliable automated techniques to detect PII will lead to more high-quality public educational datasets.
 Researchers can then tap into the potential of this previously unavailable data to develop effective tools and interventions that benefit both teachers and students.

 # Evaluation
-Submissions are evaluated on micro Fβ, which is a classification metric that assigns value to recall and precision.
+Submissions are evaluated on micro F-score (Fβ), which is a classification metric that assigns value to recall and precision.
 The value of β is set to 5, which means that recall is weighted 5 times more heavily than precision.